dinoboards/dinoboards.github.io/hdmi-for-rc.md

 # Port Mapping

 The Tang Nano 20K is wired to the RC2014/RCBus interface such that the code within the FPGA can be configured to respond to any I/O port request.
-So the port this module will respond to is dependant on what image is flashed onto the Tang Nano 20K.
+So the ports this module will respond to are dependant on what image is flashed onto the Tang Nano 20K.

 Please see [https://github.com/dinoboards/V9958-Super](https://github.com/dinoboards/V9958-Super) for the code to emulate a V9958.
 If the Tang Nano 20K is included in the order, it will be supplied with a version from that repository already flashed.